Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/components/networkmanager.md

 `NetworkManager` is also where you can find references to other Netcode related management systems:<br/>

 :::caution
-All `NetworkManager` sub-systems are instantiated once the `NetworkManager` is started (i.e. `NetworkManager.IsListening == true`).
+All `NetworkManager` sub-systems are instantiated once the `NetworkManager` is started (that is, `NetworkManager.IsListening == true`).
 A good general "rule of thumb" is to not attempt to access the below sub-systems before starting the `NetworkManager`, otherwise they won't yet be initialized.
 :::

 - [NetworkManager.PrefabHandler](../advanced-topics/object-pooling.md): This provides access to the NetworkPrefabHandler that is used for NetworkObject pools and to have more control overriding network prefabs.